INAImexico/ocds_implementationStatus_extension/README.md

 **Code** | **Title** | **Description**
 --|--|--
-status | Implementation status | The current status of the contract implementation based on the implementationStatus codelist (url). planning | Planning | The contract has been signed, but the provision or construction of the goods, services or works has not started. ongoing | Ongoing | The provision or construction of the goods, services or works is in progress. concluded | Concluded | The provision or construction of the goods, services or works has officially ended.
+status | Implementation status | The current status of the contract implementation based on the implementationStatus codelist (https://github.com/INAImexico/ocds_implementationStatus_extension/blob/master/codelists/implementationStatus.csv). planning | Planning | The contract has been signed, but the provision or construction of the goods, services or works has not started. ongoing | Ongoing | The provision or construction of the goods, services or works is in progress. concluded | Concluded | The provision or construction of the goods, services or works has officially ended.